wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/2-tenant.md

 To deploy Microsoft Cloud for Healthcare in a Microsoft Dataverse environment, you need to add a tenant and the prerequisite licenses.

-In this exercise, you will learn how to create a Microsoft 365 trial tenant.
-You can skip this exercise if you have already created a trial tenant and added the trial licenses.
+In this exercise, you'll learn how to create a Microsoft 365 trial tenant.
+You can skip this exercise if you've already created a trial tenant and added the trial licenses.

 ## Task 1 - Create a Microsoft 365 tenant